Louisiana boy’s suspicious death leaves family asking if racial bias slowed police response

 Baldwin’s assistant police chief has not respond to messages left at his office, and the Iberia Parish Sheriff’s Office referred questions to a Tuesday news release stating its investigators “have interviewed multiple individuals and collected physical evidence which is being processed.”

 Quawan’s family said they learned through a third party that a 17-year-old friend and his mother, Gavin and Janet Irvin, had picked up Quawan around 3 p.m. the day he went missing, while his father was at a store.
-Kenneth Jacko, Quawan’s father, said neither he nor Quawan’s mother knew the Irvins, who are White, and had did not given them permission to take Quawan.
+Kenneth Jacko, Quawan’s father, said neither he nor Quawan’s mother knew the Irvins, who are White, and had not given them permission to take Quawan.

 Jacko said Iberia Parish officers accompanied Quawan’s family to the Irvins’ home on Nov.
 3 — four days after Quawan disappeared.
 Gavin confirmed the story, Jacko said, explaining that the boys wanted to spend time together but that Quawan later left, alone.